brett8883/DJI_Super-Patcher/readme.md

 - Because Super-Patcher is not a mixed firmware mod it does **NOT** affect these functions and so they will work as expected.

 ***************************************************************************************************************************
-  **Motors will restart when aircraft is inverted**
+### Motors can be restarted when aircraft is inverted

 - By default the aircraft will allow the motors to be restarted even if the aircraft is inverted.
-This parameter is hardcoded and will not be visable in Assistant 2.
+ - This parameter is hardcoded and will not be visable in Assistant 2.
 One can remove the props and hold the aircraft upside down and then arm the motors with a CSC to verify this parameter is working.

+- This is primarily to allow pilots that preform a CSC maneuver while in flight(cut the motors while flying either as an emergency maneuver or as a daredevil stunt) to turn the motors back on even if the aircraft flips in flight.

+- This setting also can save the aircraft from a catastrophic crash after a colision that turns the aircraft upside down.
+ - The aircraft will immediately right itself rather than cutting the motors automatically which is the factory default behavior when being flipped in flight.
-- Note: This also means the motors cannot be turned off by turning it upside down.
-When hand catching use the free hand to push down on the throttle stick (left stick in RC type 2) to turn off the motors when hand catching.
+  - *NOTE:* **This also means the motors cannot be turned off by turning it upside down when hand catching.
+When hand catching, use the free hand to push down on the throttle stick (left stick in RC type 2) to turn off the motors when hand catching.**
 ***************************************************************************************************************************
 ## **OPTIONAL FEATURES**